-Optionally, you can restrict who can modify this project.
+Optionally you can restrict who can modify this project.
 If checked, a field is displayed to enter owners.
 This field auto-suggests Perforce users by their user IDs.
-Let's enter twilliams.
+Let's enter “T. Williams”.

-Project members can modify a project's configuration, or delete the project, unless 'Only Owners and Administrators can edit the project' is checked, as we have done here.
+Project members can modify a project's configuration or delete the project, unless “Only owners and administrators can edit the project” is checked, as we have done here.

-The new project appears under "All Projects" where any Swarm user can choose to follow the project.
+The new project appears under all projects, where any Swarm user can choose to follow the project.